Ed Sheeran releases his first new music in almost 18 months – listen to Afterglow now

 Taking to Instagram yesterday (December 20), the acoustic guitar-toting singer-songwriter teased, “11am GMT tomorrow.
 A Christmas present.”
 You can listen the new track below.

-The single comes accompanied with a performance video, in which Sheeran plays one of his Lowden signature acoustic guitars.
+The single comes accompanied with a performance video, in which Sheeran plays one of his Sheeran by Lowden signature acoustic guitars.

 Until the revelation this morning, the nature of the “Christmas present” remained shrouded in mystery, though UK-based station Power Radio spilled the beans in the lead-up, tweeting, “Ed Sheeran is back with new single titled The Afterglow and it will hit radio stations at 6am ET on December 21st!”